H-Mateus/dri-reproducibility-template/README.md

-# dri-reproducibility-template
+# A template for reproducible research projects

-A standardised project template for incorporating best practices in reporducibility
+A standardised project template for incorporating best practices in reproducibility.